Uncategorized

 Yes, most modern solutions include online payment modules with automatic reminders, renewals and payment tracking.
 This is a real time-saver, especially if payments need to be adapted to different membership levels depending on the type of member (individuals or companies, for example).

 Is a mobile application compulsory?
 No, but it's a real plus.
-A community application allows you to stay in touch with your members, send them notifications and increase engagement, make it easier for them to access content, and strengthen the sense of belonging and the image of your organisation, in your members' pockets.
+A community app allows you to stay in touch with your members, send them notifications and increase engagement, make it easier for them to access content, and strengthen the sense of belonging and the image of your organisation, in your members' pockets.

 Online community platform